 How long have you been taking groups overseas?

-The Summer 2020 trip is our 8th year and 13th Classical trip to Italy, Greece, & Turkey.
+The Summer 2024 trip is our 11th year and 17th Classical trip to Italy, Greece, & Turkey.
 However, we've been taking groups overseas since 1988, traveling into 100 countries, and coordinating hundreds of overseas groups through the years.
-We've learned a thing or two and use that knowledge to maximize each trip's experiences, activities, and adventures.
+We've learned a thing or two, and use that knowledge to maximize each trip's experiences, activities, and adventures.

 All necessary visas included in the trip costs.

-Surprisingly, you can fit everything you will need for this trip in one carry-on bag, plus a small daypack (which you'll use during the day for water bottles, snacks, etc.) A packing guide will be provided before the trip that will teach you the deep, dark secrets travel pros use to pack everything they need for a month of travel in just one small carry-on and one small day-pack.
+Surprisingly, you can fit everything you need for this trip in one carry-on bag, plus a small daypack (which you'll use during the day for water bottles, snacks, etc.) A packing guide is provided here that will teach you the deep, dark secrets travel pros use to pack everything they need for a month of travel in just one small carry-on and one small day-pack.

 (If you plan on traveling much in the future, this secret alone may well be worth the price of the trip!)

-If you bag exceeds these dimensions, you WILL likely be charged an additional $60 per flight by the European airlines!!
+If your bag exceeds these dimensions, you WILL likely be charged an additional $70 per flight each way by the European airlines!!

 Note: You will carry your own bags.
-We will not hire porters.
-If your bags are too heavy for you to carry or roll down city streets, then reduce the weight!
+We do not hire porters.
+If your bags are too heavy for you to carry or roll down cobblestone streets, reduce the weight!

 Additional time in Europe can be arranged before or after the group departure at your own expense and travel arrangements.